rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/stages.md

 ### `before-reset`

-This stage is executed before reset of the OS (executed during `cos-reset`).
+This stage is executed before reset of the OS (executed during `elemental reset`).

 Example:
 ```yaml